 The same theme of alienation is continued in the poem 'A Lapse of Memory'.
-Ramanujan identifies the amnesiac with a tree struck metaphorically, lightning, stripped of leaves.
-The ceasing of circulation and 'inverse/branching under the earth' changed it.
+Ramanujan identifies the amnesiac with a tree struck metaphorically, by lightning, stripped of leaves.
+The ceasing of sap circulation and 'inverse/branching under the earth' has changed it.
 In the same way, the amnesiac's mind also gets changed, for the nerves circulating information cease working.
-He becomes alienated from his wife, friends, relatives, the home address because of estrangement. according to Ramanujan, the feeling of alienation is not permanent, it is temporary.
-So, the family and friends the amnesiac, hope for his recovery.
-They know that childhood memories, his routine life events or some mythical stories in which will bring back the 'sap' of his memory.
+He becomes alienated from his wife, friends, relatives, the home address because of estrangement.
+But, according to Ramanujan, the feeling of alienation is not permanent, it is temporary.
+So, the family and friends of the amnesiac, hope for his recovery.
+They know that his childhood memories, his routine life events or some mythical stories in which mating white and black lizards in schoolbook Sanskrit, or a slant of rain on the sunshine and the Papaya tree'77 will bring back the 'sap' of his memory.
 The alienation also has its roots in its surrounding Ramanujan shows that one cannot get completely alienated from the world around him.